seb-eis/Mocassin/docs/userguide-md/api-model-project-and-context.md

 var trackingModel = kmcSimModel.SimulationTrackingModel
 ```

 Properties of the the `ISImulationEncdoingModel` potentially important for a user writing an evaluation are the index mappings of the `ITransitionModel` instances (describing the user defined transition collection) and their affiliated relative index mappings for `ITransitionMappingModel` instances (describing the individual directions).
-They are simple dictionaries that can be accessed by:
+They are simple dictionaries that can be accessed directly.

+The C# code:

 ```csharp
 // Get a dictionary that maps ITransitionModel instances to their jump collection index